The Carlson Law Firm, a leading personal injury law firm in Texas, announced a landmark…

 “Humans will be much less tolerant of a machine causing death than human error causing death,” Gurley said.
 Gurley also believes that truly self-driving vehicles are more than 20 years away.

-University of Michigan professor, Ryan Eustice, who is developing the algorithms maps for these vehicles will rely on acknowledges these problems.
+University of Michigan professor Ryan Eustice, who is developing the algorithm’s maps for these vehicles, will acknowledge these problems.

 “To really field this technology in all weather, all kinds of scenarios, I think the public’s been a little oversold to this point,” said Eustice.
 “There’s still a lot of really hard problems to work on.”

 As we know, there are a lot of human mistakes made on the road daily.
 That’s one of the reasons why automation has been held up as a potential game-changer for safety.
 However, a study from the Insurance Institute for Highway Safety (IIHS) says self-driving vehicles might only prevent around a third of all crashes.